Understanding the cl-support Output File

 sudoers file, use the

 On ARM switches, the cl-support FRR module might time out even when FRR is not running.
 To disable the timeout, run the

 For information on the directories included in the

 cl-support archive, see:

-/etccontains the largest number of files to send to Cumulus Networks.
-However, log files might be significantly larger in file size.
+/etcdirectory contains the largest number of files to send to Cumulus Networks; however, log files might be significantly larger in file size.

 cl-supportincludes all of the log files.